ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

     cos.service.crn: <cos-credential.field.iam_serviceid_crn>
   ```

-* If not done already, use the following command to install GitOps and Pipeline operators, entitlement key, IBM image catalog:
+* If not done already, use the following command to install GitOps and Pipeline operators, entitlement key, and IBM image catalog:

   ```sh
    make prepare